-- Be a Kansas resident graduating from high school in May/June, 2018
+- Be a Kansas resident graduating from high school in May/June, 2021

-- Be admitted to KU by March 1, 2018
+- Be admitted to KU by December 1

-- Complete and submit the Free Application for Federal Student Aid (FAFSA) by December 1, 2017
+- Complete and submit the Free Application for Federal Student Aid (FAFSA) by December 1, 2020

-- Earned a 3.25 high school GPA on a 4.0 scale
+- Have a 3.25 high school GPA on a 4.0 scale

-- Earned at least a 22 ACT/1100 SAT (verbal and math).
-February tests are the latest scores accepted.
+- Have at least a 22 ACT/1100 SAT (verbal and math).

 - Complete a minimum of 24 KU hours each academic year and maintain a 2.5 KU cumulative GPA